Tashichho Dzong in spring in Thimphu, Bhutan

 Bridge Bhutan - Bhutan cost

-A local tour guide is no longer compulsory on a Bhutan holiday
+A local tour guide is still compulsory on a Bhutan holiday

 At Follow Alice, we believe that using local guides is a really good thing.
 Firstly, it's important that tourists' money create jobs for locals.
 (Long live sustainable tourism. 💪🏾) And secondly, a tour guide offers many benefits to the traveller, such as: